peterkuma/ccbrowse/README.md

 replacing path to the ccloud repository and username.
-In order to make ccloud available on a public domain, you can deploy an HTTP server such as [nginx](http://nginx.org/), and use this example virtual server configuration file:
+In order to make ccloud available on a public domain, you can deploy an HTTP server such as [nginx](http://nginx.org/), and use this example virtual server configuration:

     server {
             listen 80;